build-on-aws/content/tutorials/Using-Flux-to-Implement-GitOps-on-AWS/index.md

 #### 4.1 Defining the CodePipeline CI

-Front-end is a pure front-end service of Node.js to support Docker image packaging.
-Add a buildspec.yml file to the front-end project source code to define the CI process executed in the CodePipeline:
+**Front-end** is a pure front-end service of Node.js to support Docker image packaging(refer to the sock shop architect in the 3.1 charpter for details).
+Add a buildspec.yml file to the **front-end** project source code to define the CI process executed in the CodePipeline:
 ```yaml
 version: 0.2